-This is my first kimono, made from the Simplicity 1318 pattern, version D.
+This is my first kimono inspired jacket, made from the Simplicity 1318 pattern, version D.

-This is when I saw the fabric, with these powdery and sweet prints on a dark blue background, that I knew it was created to make a kimono.
+This is when I saw the fabric, with these powdery and sweet prints on a dark blue background, that I knew it was created to make this sort of jacket.
 I just fell in love with this miserable fabric roll found in a corner of Fabric Land in London.
 I was so happy to find it, and assuming there was very few left, I told the sales person “I’d like 3 meters of it”!
 There was only 2m left!

 The fabric was very slippery, so in order to cut the pattern pieces while maintaining the fabric, I took all books from my bookcase (ok, just 4)!